focusnetworks/guide-frontend/README.md

 ## License

 MIT License.
-Copyright 2014 Focusnetworks.
+Copyright 2015 Focusnetworks.

 You are not granted rights or licenses to the trademarks of the Focusnetworks, including without limitation the Interactive logo.

 ---

-Made with :heart: at [Focusnetworks](http://focusnetworks.com.br)
+Made with :heart: at [Focusnetworks](http://focusnetworks.com.br) by [Danilo Vaz](https://github.com/danilovaz)

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/focusnetworks/guide-frontend/trend.png)](https://bitdeli.com/free "Bitdeli Badge")